mklemos/RadioSummary/README.md

 # Radio Analysis Project

 ## Description
 This project automates the process of capturing, transcribing, and summarizing live radio streams.
-It uses OpenAI's Whisper model for transcription and the GPT-4 model for generating summaries of the transcribed text.
-This allows for detailed analysis and understanding of content from various radio stations.
+It utilizes OpenAI's Whisper model for transcription and the GPT-4 model for generating summaries of the transcribed text.
+Additionally, it fetches radio station stream URLs using the Radio Browser API, allowing for detailed analysis and understanding of content from various radio stations.

 ## Features
-- **Stream Capture**: Captures live audio from predefined radio stations.
+- **Stream Capture**: Captures live audio from predefined radio stations using URLs fetched from the Radio Browser API.
 - **Audio Transcription**: Utilizes OpenAI's Whisper model to transcribe audio content to text.
 - **Text Summarization**: Leverages OpenAI's GPT-4 model to summarize transcribed texts.
 - **Continuous Operation**: Designed to run continuously until manually stopped, making it ideal for long-term data collection.